JustinInCoding/BullseyeSwiftUI/README.md

 - use string interpolation to display the slider value in alert
 - make the game logic depart from the contentView for according to Single Responsibility Principle
 - use random (find in swift standard library) to generate the target value
+- use unit test to check the main logic of the game whether the points is calculated right

 ## Features